philss/rustler_precompiled/PRECOMPILATION_GUIDE.md

 ```

 Note: you don't need to track the checksum file in your version control system (git or other).
+Another thing is that you want to make sure that the "target" directory is not released with
+the Hex package.
+To ensure that, you can remove the directory before releasing: `rm -rf native/my_nif/target`.

 For an example, refer to the `mix.exs` file of the [rustler precompilation example](https://github.com/philss/rustler_precompilation_example/blob/main/mix.exs)
 or elixir-nx's [explorer](https://github.com/elixir-nx/explorer/blob/723eea63204e43bc9238d2488fd355f17a1e13f2/mix.exs#L65-L72) library.